cossacklabs/themis/README.md

 * **[Secure Cell](https://github.com/cossacklabs/themis/wiki/Secure-Cell-cryptosystem)**: a multi-mode cryptographic container suitable for **storing anything** from encrypted files to database records and format-preserved strings.
 Secure Cell is built around AES-256 in GCM (Token and Seal modes) and CTR (Context imprint mode).
 * **[Secure Message](https://github.com/cossacklabs/themis/wiki/Secure-Message-cryptosystem)**: a simple **encrypted messaging** solution for the widest scope of applications.
 Exchange the keys between the parties and you're good to go.
 Two pairs of underlying cryptosystems: ECC + ECDSA / RSA + PSS + PKCS#7.
 * **[Secure Session](https://github.com/cossacklabs/themis/wiki/Secure-Session-cryptosystem)**: **session-oriented encrypted data exchange** with forward secrecy for better security guarantees and more demanding infrastructures.
 Secure Session can perfectly function as socket encryption, session security, or a high-level messaging primitive (with some additional infrastructure like PKI).
 ECDH key agreement, ECC & AES encryption.
-* **[Secure Comparator](https://github.com/cossacklabs/themis/wiki/Secure-Comparator-cryptosystem)**: a zero knowledge based cryptographic protocol for **authentication** and comparing secrets.
+* **[Secure Comparator](https://github.com/cossacklabs/themis/wiki/Secure-Comparator-cryptosystem)**: Zero knowledge-based cryptographic protocol for **authentication** and comparing secrets.

 We created Themis to build other products on top of it - i.e. [Acra](https://github.com/cossacklabs/acra) and [Hermes](https://github.com/cossacklabs/hermes-core).

 ### Easy to use, hard to misuse

 Implementing cryptography in applications is often hard.
-Choosing cipher suites, defining key lengths, and designing key exchange schemes require plenty of particular competences and lead to mistakes when done by applied developers.
+Choosing cipher suites, defining key lengths, and designing key exchange schemes require plenty of particular competencies and lead to mistakes when done by applied developers.

 Themis was designed to provide complicated cryptosystems in an easy-to-use infrastructure, with modern rapid development in mind: